 Roomie got moved to the 5th floor sometime in the afternoon.
 It’s hard to tell time here.
 The shades are always drawn, and they wake us up every hour or so for vitals, meds, etc., so if I don’t check my phone, I have no idea what time it is.

 Sometime in the middle of the night, I got a new roomie.
-Sounds like his old roomie had some dementia and was vocal about not getting his way, so they moved him in to my room in order for him to get a decent night’s sleep.
+Sounds like his old roomie had some issues and was vocal about not getting his way, so they moved him in to my room in order for everyone to get a decent night’s sleep.

 Dec 22, 2020